 What is Singapore's global sustainability ranking?

 Singapore is regularly featured in global sustainability rankings.
-The country is also recognized for its good utilization of resources and environmental solid initiatives.
+The country is also recognized for its good utilization of resources and environmentally solid initiatives.